Boulder's Community Greenhouse Gas Inventory

 Community investments in Renewable Energy

 The Boulder community has made a significant commitment to renewable energy sources such as wind and solar.
-Today, Boulder is recognized as a platinum-level Solar Friendly Community .
+Today, Boulder is recognized as a platinum-level Solar Friendly Community.
 Local, or rooftop, solar energy reduces the amount of electricity consumed from traditional sources, such as coal.
-Local solar grew nearly 17 megawatts (MW) between 2005 and 2016.
-The city is developing a Solar Strategy to ramp up efforts to support the installation of more local solar on both residential and commercial buildings by providing residents better access to solar potential information.
+Local solar grew by 23 megawatts (MW) between 2005 and 2017.

 Emissions vs. Economics